woodrow-t/backend/README.md

 editing, updating and deleting instances of your model.

 Stick to just 1 model and keep it simple.
 The purpose of this lab is to practice working with Express and React.
-Your goal should be to have full CRUD on one model with a React front-end and Express back-end.
+Your goal should be to have full CRUD functionality on one model with a React front-end and Express back-end.

 ## Bonus